 Do you know how to fill an evening with card tricks, painting projects, or an expedition to the local park?
 Can you pick up and play the latest PC games or discuss cartoon characters?

 The more you ‘get’ your clients’ kids, the more likely those clients will be to call you for repeat babysitting.

-And it never hurts to be known as the “favorite babysitter” either.
+And it never hurts to be known as their “favorite babysitter” either.

 How much money do babysitters make?

-Nowadays, the going rate for babysitting services is $15/hour.
+Nowadays, the going rate for babysitting services is $15 per hour.
 The days when you would see someone paying $20 for an entire night of babysitting are long gone.

-For urban centers and mega cities like New York or San Francisco, it’s common to earn around $20/hour.
+For urban centers and megacities like New York or San Francisco, it’s common to earn around $20 per hour.